 2015 – globalLead Officially Launches as the Rebranding of Global Youth Ministry Network.
-The rebrand of the ministry to become globalLead from Global Youth Ministry Network better positioned us globally to impact a broader audience.
+The rebranding of the ministry to become globalLead from Global Youth Ministry Network better positioned us globally to impact a broader audience.

 Seeing the obvious need for pastors and all church leaders to be served through a series of trainings, globalLead was launched from the roots of GYMN (Global Youth Ministry Network).
 For years we have known that the timeless and transferable principles we have taught have been used for all levels of church and ministry leadership.
-In fact, many of our leaders that were trained as youth ministry leaders are now very influential pastors in their spheres of influence and credit the principled trainings and follow up that we gave them as a key catalyst in their growing ministry.
+In fact, many of our leaders that were trained as youth ministry leaders are now very influential pastors in their spheres of influence and credit the principled trainings and follow-up that we gave them as a key catalyst in their growing ministry.

-In addition to the skill based ministry we have seen a huge hunger and need for pastors and church leaders to be pastored and mentored.
+In addition to the skill-based ministry, we have seen a huge hunger and need for pastors and church leaders to be pastored and mentored.
 Since 2010 we have offered our Heart of the Leader conferences for these leaders.

 2010 – The first Heart of the Leader launched in the Philippines drawing leaders from various countries together as they looked at the area of leading their own heart while in ministry.
 Knowing that the majority of trainings for church leaders focus on skill, we saw a huge need to assist leaders by offering events to help them develop a life-long plan to care for their personal life and their family via soul care.
 This ministry birthed out of the heart of Chris Davis as he engaged these same principles in his personal life.
 This work is now being reproduced in other locations as well led by local leaders.